chairs··Updated December 18, 2026

 1. Herman Miller Aeron — Best Overall

 The Aeron has been the benchmark ergonomic chair for three decades and still earns that title.
 PostureFit SL supports both the sacrum and lumbar simultaneously, the 8Z Pellicle mesh breathes unlike anything in the foam-seat category, and the 12-year warranty is the best in the industry.
-Read our full Herman Miller Aeron review for the complete breakdown.

 Pros